Economic evaluation of time: Devaluing non-compensated time

 Economic evaluation of time impacts people's decisions about time use.
 A salient outcome for adopting an economic mindset, or thinking about time in terms of money, is devaluing of non-compensated time.
 Results from a survey of nationally representative sample of Americans from the May 2001 Current Population Survey (CPS) Work Schedule Supplement showed that people who were paid by the hour, compared to those not paid by the hour, weighed the monetary returns more strongly when making decisions about time use.
 Therefore, they showed greater willingness to give up their free time to earn more money ("Work more hours but earn more money" vs. "Work fewer hours but earn less money").
 Another study demonstrated that technical contractors who sold their services by the hour came to evaluate their time in terms of money, which led the contractors to devalue non-compensated time (e.g., volunteering).
 These non-compensated time use domains are discussed below.

 Volunteering

 People who are paid by the hour (vs. salary) volunteer less.
 In the laboratory, participants who calculated their hourly wage (vs. those who did not calculate their hourly wage), volunteered less and also reported that they are less willing to volunteer their time.

 Pro-environmental behavior

+were explained by the ambiguity in the value of time in contrast to money that was perceived as more fungible.
+For example, people believed that they will have more time in the future than now (which leads to greater slack and procrastination), yet people did not overestimate the amount of money they will have in the future than now.

+Time and money also differ in their connections to people's self-concepts.
+People perceive that their temporal expenditures, such as spending leisure time, are more reflective of their self-concept, as compared to their monetary expenditures.
+For instance, Reed and his colleagues found that people view donations of time (e.g., volunteering) as higher in moral value and more self-expressive than monetary donations.
+Similarly, Carter and Gilovich found that people’s experiences are more critical to their personal narrative than material goods.
+Therefore, although people do express aspects of their self-identity through purchasing of material goods as well, expenditures of time may constitute people’s lives more strongly.
+Together, the fact that people can view their time in terms of money may not be true across all contexts.

+Factors that Promote Economic Evaluation of Time

+Money

+Research looking at the relationship between time and money found that activating the concept of money can heighten people's focus on the goal of maximizing economic gains.
+Thinking about their time in terms of money (economic evaluation of time), subsequently impacts people's decisions about time-use and attitude toward others (see 'Consequences' section).
+The focus on money can be induced in laboratory settings, as well as in organizational contexts, such as under hourly payment schedules and performance incentives, which are explained in detail below.